-¶10.
-They endeavor to promote spirituality and simplicity in worship.
-Congregational singing is universal, and performances upon musical instruments and singing by choirs in public worship are prohibited.
-They believe in the Holy Ghost.
-If men are really converted and sanctified, it is through the Spirit of God.
-When he works there is a stir.
-As President Edwards says, "Eternal things are so great, and of such vast concern, that there is great absurdity in men being but moderately moved and affected by them."
-"Where the Spirit of the Lord is, there is liberty."
-The Free Methodists, while they do not believe in any mere formal noise, yet, when the Spirit comes. like "a rushing mighty wind," as on the day of Pentecost, do not dare to oppose the manifestations of his presence.
+The Free Methodists, while they do not believe in any mere formal noise, yet, when the Spirit comes, like "a rushing mighty wind," as on the day of Pentecost, do not dare to oppose the manifestations of his presence.
 As Edwards says, "Whenever there is any considerable degree of the Spirit's influence upon a mixed multitude, it will produce, in some way, a great visible commotion."
-To resist his operations is to hinder the work of God. ¶11.
+To resist his operations is to hinder the work of God.

+- ¶ 11.
 They do not believe in resorting to worldly policy to sustain the gospel.
-Christ has said, that whosoever giveth a cup of cold water in his name, shall in no wise lose his reward.
+Christ has said that whosoever giveth a cup of cold water in his name shall in no wise lose his reward.
 But it is the motive, and not the amount done, that secures the divine approbation.
-There is no more virtue in giving to the cause of God for carnal pleasure, than there is in any other purely selfish action.
-Hence they give no countenance to modern expedients for promoting Christianity, such as selling or renting pews, festivals, lotteries, fairs, and do-nation parties.
-To say that the Church cannot be sustained without these contrivances to beguile the world into its support, is to confess that professing Christians are "lovers of pleasure more than lovers of God."
+There is no more virtue in giving to the cause of God for carnal pleasure than there is in any other purely selfish action.
+Hence they give no countenance to modern expedients for promoting Christianity, such as selling or renting pews, lotteries, fairs, sales, or other like expedients for raising money.
+To say that the Church cannot be sustained without these contrivances to beguile the world into its support is to confess that professing Christians are "lovers of pleasure more than lovers of God."
 It is to pronounce Christianity a failure.
-The gospel possesses an inherent power that will not only sustain itself, but make its way through all opposition, wherever its advocates live up to its requirements and rely upon its promises.
+The gospel possesses an inherent power that will not only sustain itself, but make its way through all opposition, wherever its advocates live up to its requirements and rely upon its promises. - ¶12.
+They believe the Church of Christ is a soulsaving institution of divine origin for holy purposes, therefore they prohibit festivals and donation parties, such as include anything in the line of entertainments contrary to the spirit and letter of our Discipline, and all other forms of worldly amusements in their church buildings or by their church organizations. - ¶ 13.

-¶12.
 All their churches are required to be as free as the grace they preach.
-They believe that their mission is two-fold-to maintain the Bible standard of Christianity, and to preach the gospel to the poor.
+They believe that their mission is twofold-to maintain the Bible standard of Christianity, and to preach the gospel to the poor.
 Hence they require that all seats in their houses of worship shall be free.
 No pews can be rented or sold among them.
-The world will never be converted to Christ, so long as the churches are conducted upon the exclusive system.
+The world will never be converted to Christ so long as the churches are conducted upon the exclusive system.
 It has always been contrary to the economy of the Christian Church to build houses of worship with pews to rent.
 But the spirit of the world has encroached, by little and little, until, in many parts of the United States, not a single free church can be found in any of the cities or larger villages.
 The pew system prevails among nearly all denominations.
 They are thoroughly convinced that this system is wrong in principle and bad in tendency.
 It is a corruption of Christianity.
 Free churches are essential to reach the masses.
 The provisions of the gospel are for all.
 The "glad tidings" must be proclaimed to every individual of the human race.
 God sends the true light to illuminate and melt every heart.
 To savage and civilized, bond and free, black and white, the ignorant and the learned, is freely offered the great salvation.